 Six (6) players shall make up a full team, one of whom is the captain.
-A game may start or finish with a minimum of four (4) players on the court.
+A game may start or finish with four (4) players on the court.

 For Co-Rec, a team shall consist of three (3) men and three (3) women.
 A Co-Rec team may begin a game with four (4) players.
 Of these four players, two (2) may be men and two (2) may be women, or, one (1) male and three (3) females.
 Serving order and player positioning must be an alteration of male and female.